 - Don't Let Trolls And Spammers Get You Down With A Fake Google Review

 It’s impossible to please everyone.
 At one point, your business will probably have to deal with a bad customer review.
 Usually, these situations can be resolved by giving the angry customer some extra attention or directly dealing with their complaint.
 But what should you do when competitors and former employees start making fake accounts and trolling you online with fake Google reviews?
-Here’s how to spot a fake Google review as well as how to remove bad reviews from Google My Business.
+Here’s how to spot a fake Google review as well as how to remove bad reviews from Google Business Profile Manager and Google My Business.

 Understanding The Difference Between A Bad Review And A Fake Google Review

-Before you start the process of trying to remove bad reviews from Google My Business accounts, you need to realize that a bad review is not always a fake review.
+Before you start the process of trying to remove bad reviews from your Google Business accounts, you need to realize that a bad review is not always a fake review.
 Make sure that you are not reporting a legitimate bad review.
-Google doesn’t like that, and doing so could hurt you down the road when you need Google’s help.
+Google doesn’t like that, and doing so could hurt you down the road when you really need Google’s help.